 "...I come from a dimension where there is transcendental peace and universal enlightenment.
 But there are no close harmony girl groups.
 How could anyone leave a world that makes things as wonderful as this?"

 Debut comic: Marvel Boy v2 #1

 He has all the powers that a Kree possess including super strength, super durability, super speed and many more that are covered below.
-He also have a seemly unlimited supply of weapons.
-All of them are super advanced Kree technology, however he mostly just uses a pair of handguns.
+He also have a seemingly unlimited supply of weapons.
+All of them are advanced Kree technology, however he mostly just uses a pair of handguns.
 Oh, and also he knows quite a lot of old school music if that counts.

 Alien Arts Are Appreciated: His writers describe him as an "alien hipster" who is fascinated by human culture, like certain modern Westerners are fascinated by African cultures.